riffomonas/minimalR/06_line_plots.md

 Both of these work, it's a matter of how explicit you want to be with the steps in your analysis.
 Note that we used `-contains(...)`, which removes those columns that contain the offending columns.
 If you look at `rarefy`, you'll see that we now have all of the columns that start with `0.03`, which is what we want.

+---

 ### Activity 3
-Rewrite the previous code chunk to get the columns using the `starts_with` function rather than the `contains` function.
+Rewrite the previous code chunk to get the columns we want without using negative signs.

 <input type="button" class="hideshow">
 <div markdown="1" style="display:none;">
-Note that if we do what seems obvious, then we will lose our numsampled column, which we need to know how many sequences have been sampled from each sample
+Note that if we do what seems obvious, then we will lose our "numsampled" column, which we need to know how many sequences have been sampled from each sample

 ```r
 read_tsv(file="raw_data/baxter.rarefaction") %>%